 _checkButton(controller, lastButtonTime, \

-infraredIsOn, BUTTON_INFRARED, rover.turnInfraredOn, rover.turnInfraredOff)
+infraredIsOn, BUTTON_INFRARED, rover.turnInfraredOn, rover.turnInfraredOff)# Move camera up/down

 if controller.get_button(BUTTON_CAMERA_UP):